MingSun-Tse/smilelogging/README.md

 ## TODO
 - [ ] Add training and testing metric (like accuracy, PSNR) plots.

+## Mission of this project
+We target **100% open** scientific experimenting:
+- Every number or data point in the paper (either in tables or figures) is traceable with a log/checkpoint.
+- Releasing the reviewing comments and communication process.

 ## Collaboration / Suggestions
-Currently, this is still a baby project.
+Currently, this is still an alpha project.
 Any collaboration or suggestions are welcome to Huan Wang (Email: `wang.huan@northeastern.edu`).